andreamussap/improve-the-docs/content/docs/api_management/api-portal-documentation/_index.md

 date: 2019-7-5

+description: >
-description: &gt; This guide describes the tasks and activities that you as a client application developer perform when using API Portal to browse and consume APIs.
+    This guide describes the tasks and activities that you as a client application developer perform when using API Portal to browse and consume APIs.

 ---